PerimeterInstitute/SymmetryDocs/singularity.md

 Password:
 ```

 Next, start developing your Dockerfile.
-An example is given [here examples/docker-multinest/Dockerfile] of a Dockerfile
+Here is an [example Dockerfile](examples/docker-multinest/Dockerfile)
 that builds the *MultiNest* Bayesian sampling library.
 The first few commands are shown here:

 ```